directus/directus/docs/self-hosted/config-options.md

 [`CACHE_TTL`](#cache).

 <sup>[4]</sup> By default extensions are loaded from the local filesystem. `EXTENSIONS_LOCATION` can be used to load
-extensions from a remote storage location instead.
-Under the hood, they are synced into a local directory within `TEMP_PATH` and loaded from there.
+extensions from a storage location instead.
+Under the hood, they are synced into a local directory within `TEMP_PATH` and then loaded from there.

 ## Messenger